Morality Vs. Ethics: A Guide To Ethical Decision-Making

 Ethical decision-making often involves assessing a problem or dilemma through various philosophical lenses.
 For example, you may consider the relative damage caused by one action or choose the healthiest behavior for yourself, your loved ones, and society.

-Ethical considerations may sometimes conflict, making it difficult to establish the healthiest path.
+Ethical standards and considerations may sometimes conflict, making it difficult to establish the healthiest path.
 However, understanding ethical frameworks may help you develop a more nuanced, balanced, and informed perspective, allowing you to navigate dilemmas with more empathy and clarity.

 Utilitarianism refers to a school of philosophical thought that seeks to maximize the welfare of the most significant number of people.
 A utilitarian decision is the one that causes the least harm.
 It is often demonstrated by the famous trolley problem, a thought experiment examining the nature of a decision to sacrifice one person to save a group of people.
 When making an ethical decision, it may be worth considering how many people will be impacted and to what degree.

-Human Rights
+Human rights

 Another facet of ethical decision-making is the concept of human rights and individual rights.
 A rights-based approach involves considering the inherent value of human life and dignity.
 These types of decisions can be challenging when peoples’ fundamental rights are at odds with one another.
-For example, an ethical question about self-defense may mean weighing one person’s right to protect oneself from harm versus another’s right to safety.
+For example, an ethical question about self-defense may mean weighing one person’s right to defend oneself from harm versus another’s right to safety.

 Justice